Of the 36 million people who make up the driving population of the UK, only around 5% (two million) are drivers with DVLA-listed medical conditions.

-The Disability Discrimination Act 2005 makes it illegal for insurers to refuse any disabled person cover on the grounds of their disability, equally, insurers are not allowed to charge disabled people more for their car insurance policy on account of their disability.
+The Disability Discrimination Act 2005 makes it illegal for insurers to refuse any disabled person cover on the grounds of their disability.
+Equally, insurers are not allowed to charge disabled people more for their car insurance policy on account of their disability.

 Motability Scheme for disabled drivers

 This is where the official Motability Scheme comes in.
 This initiative allows those who are disabled to put their financial allowance towards leasing a vehicle which comes with insurance.

 To be eligible for the Motability Scheme, you need to receive one of the following:

-- The Higher Rate Mobility Component of the DLA
+- Higher Rate Mobility Component of the Daily Living Allowance

-- The Enhanced Rate Mobility Component of the PIP
+- Enhanced Rate Mobility Component of the Personal Independence Payment

-The Motability Scheme offers disabled drivers an easier route to obtain both car insurance and a vehicle to drive that suits their driving needs.
-It’s important to note, however, that you can’t build up a no claims discount.
+The Motability Scheme offers disabled drivers an easier route to obtain both car insurance and a vehicle that suits their driving needs.
+It’s important to note, however, that you can’t build up a no claims discount with this scheme.

 How to find the best policy to suit you

-If you find a policy that suits your requirements, it’s worth taking a few moments to review the following factors, to make sure you’re really getting the best policy for you.
+If you find a policy that suits your requirements, it’s worth reviewing the following factors, to make sure you’re getting the best policy.

-- Some insurance providers will offer further discount off a policy for those who hold a Blue Badge (a parking scheme administered by local councils).
+- Some insurance providers will offer further discounts off a policy for those who hold a Blue Badge (a parking scheme administered by local councils).
 Holding the Blue Badge entitles drivers to park closer to your desired destination, and is recognised throughout Europe.

-- If your car was to be stolen or vandalised, would your replacement vehicle have adequate modifications such as hoists or ramps, or adaptations for wheelchair access and/or hand controls.
+- If your car were to be stolen or vandalised, would your replacement vehicle have adequate modifications such as hoists or ramps, or adaptations for wheelchair access and/or hand controls.

-- If your policy does not provide a replacement vehicle, will they cover the costs of taxis while your car is off-road?
+- If your policy does not provide a replacement vehicle, will it cover the costs of taxis while your car is off-road?

 - If you have a personal assistant or carer, can they be added to your policy as an additional driver?